inka-pallycon/html5-player-drm-samples/README.md

 - HTTP Live Streaming content encrypted with Sample AES and protected by FairPlay Streaming.
 Applies to Safari browsers running on Mac OS X (10.10 or later).

 3. Widevine Desktop's Unique DeviceId
-- PersistentState must be enabled on the player.
+- To use Widevine CSL, PersistentState must be enabled on the player.
+- Add some samples.
 - Shaka Player config : ([docs](https://shaka-player-demo.appspot.com/docs/api/shaka.extern.html#.AdvancedDrmConfiguration))
 ```javascript
 'com.widevine.alpha': {